PopcornPalace/compliance/policies/partners.md

 ## Data Archiving or Deletion

-Partner data will be archived or deleted according to the agreed-upon data retention policy, relevant regulations, and TSC CC7.5 (Data Protection and Disposal): [invalid URL removed] controls.
+Partner data will be archived or deleted according to the agreed-upon data retention policy, relevant regulations, and TSC CC7.5 (Data Protection and Disposal) controls.

 ## Exit Review